tum-ens/urbs/README.md

   2. **Packages and Solver**: [GLPK](http://winglpk.sourceforge.net/).
      1. Download the [environment file](https://github.com/tum-ens/urbs/blob/master/urbs-env.yml).
      2. Launch a new command prompt (Windows: Win+R, type "cmd", Enter)
-     3. Install it via conda by `conda env create -f urbs-env.yml`.
+     3. Install it via conda by `conda env create -f urbs-extremos.yml`.
      4. Each time you open a new terminal for running urbs, you can activate the environment by `conda activate urbs`.
+     5. Important for the ADMM mode of operation: a slight adjustment in the internals of ``pyomo`` has to be made to be able to build the ADMM subproblems: please  .
 Continue at [Get Started](#get-started).

 ### Manually (the hard way)